georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 The process of upgrading to Angular gave us the opportunity to rethink how we tackle state management in the app.
 We didn't want to introduce another layer of complexity by adding a state management library to the codebase.
 New Angular framework, TypeScript, new build system and hybrid app bootstrap already brought a lot of additional complexity to the mix.
 Instead we used the ideas from Redux to create a state management solution that leverages Angular (and RxJS) features to do its job.

-This post explains how one can use the observable store service pattern we developed to manage state in Angular apps.
+This post explains how one can use the observable store pattern we developed to manage state in Angular apps.
 The solution was inspired by the following article from Angular University: [How to build Angular apps using Observable Data Services](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/){:target='_blank'}.

 To showcase the usage of observable stores we'll build a simple app called *Coffee election* that lets its users vote for their favorite type of coffee and add their own coffee type to the list of candidates.

 ## Abstract `Store` class

-By leveraging injectable Angular services and RxJS observables we achieved similar data flow as if we used Redux.
-We implemented an abstract store class.
-It looks like this:
+At the core of observable store pattern is an abstract `Store` class.
+It leverages RxJS to achieve data flow similar to Redux.
+It is implemented like this:

 {% highlight typescript linenos %}
 import { BehaviorSubject } from 'rxjs/BehaviorSubject';